 Anna James Miller is a former professional ballet dancer and dance teacher with over a decade of performing arts leadership experience.
 The daughter of four-time Grammy Award-winning cellist and composer Eugene Friesen, music has played a major role in her life since childhood.

 Originally from the East Coast, Anna moved to the Seattle area in 2000 and worked for organizations including Seattle Opera, Northwest Chamber Orchestra, Spectrum Dance Theatre, Icicle Arts, Icicle Creek Theatre Festival, Federal Way Symphony, Auburn Symphony, and Bremerton Symphony.
-Most recently, Anna worked in a communications role with Kitsap Community Foundation, organizing a regional day of giving expected to raise over $1.5M for 330 local nonprofits, and assisting with the launch of a COVID-19 community relief fund and resource directory.
+Most recently, Anna worked in a communications role with Kitsap Community Foundation, organizing a regional day of giving which raised $2.2M for 337 local nonprofits, and assisting with the launch of a COVID-19 community relief fund and resource directory.

 With a deep passion for education as well as the arts, Anna taught funding and grant writing for nonprofits at Olympic College’s Business and Technology Division and served as a teaching assistant for graduate and PhD courses in Gonzaga University’s School of Leadership Studies.
 She holds a Bachelor of Arts in arts administration from the University of Massachusetts Amherst, a Master of Arts in organizational leadership from Gonzaga University, and professional certificates in advanced fundraising and grant and proposal writing.